About

 Our Mission: To improve the quality of life for all who live and work in Stowe through the promise and power of philanthropy.

 SCF is the community’s foundation, established for the long-term and dedicated to improving the lives of our families, children and workforce here in Stowe.
-Overseen by a founding board of locals who care deeply about our community, we are now an independent, public nonprofit organization that works with others who share the common interest of seeing Stowe and its citizens thrive.
+Overseen by a board of locals who care deeply about our community, SCF is an independent, public nonprofit organization that works with others who share the common interest of seeing Stowe and its citizens thrive.

 Edelweiss Mountain Deli, the Edward Frey Memorial Fund, and Talta Lodge Bluebird asked SCF to invest their contributions in a strategy to support the mental and physical wellbeing of our local youth.
 In turn, the SCF Board prioritized financial assistance during the summer months to ensure local youth had access to the many structured outdoor and recreational activities in our town.
 For many parents, this removed a barrier for them so that they were able to continue working while their children were involved in healthy, enriching experiences.

-We collaborate and work with local schools and nonprofits to help those in need.
+SCF collaborates and works with local schools and nonprofits to help those in need.

 As the Stowe C19 General Relief Fund did during the pandemic, SCF continues to partner with and rely on those on the frontlines, who are best equipped to identify the needs of our community.
 Relying on our schools and local nonprofits, we supported meaningful acts and mechanisms, including: